tencentyun/intlcloud-documents/yehe_doc/中间件与通信/即时通信 IM/场景方案/直播间搭建指南_intl_en.md

 let promise = tim.setGroupMemberMuteTime({
   groupID: 'topicID',
   userID: 'user1',
-  muteTime: 600 // The user is muted for 10 minutes.
-If the value is set to 0, the user is unmuted.
+  muteTime: 600 // The user is muted for ten minutes.
+If the value is set to `0`, the user is unmuted.
 });
 promise.then(function(imResponse) {
   console.log(imResponse.data.group); // New group profile